Connect your AI

 Which AI tools can connect to Nippy?

-Anything that speaks MCP. claude.ai on the web and ChatGPT connect with the remote connector URL; Claude Desktop, Claude Code and Cursor have one-line installers via npx nippy-mcp; any other stdio MCP client can run npx @nippyhost/cli mcp serve.
+Anything that speaks MCP. claude.ai on the web and ChatGPT connect with the remote connector URL (ChatGPT needs a paid plan with Developer mode on); Claude Desktop, Claude Code and Cursor have one-line installers via npx nippy-mcp; any other stdio MCP client can run npx @nippyhost/cli mcp serve.

 Is it safe to let an assistant publish to my account?

 Access is a scoped, revocable token — never your password or session.
-The assistant can create, update and read sites, and optionally manage site settings or read analytics.
+The assistant can create, update and read sites, discard its own temporary previews, and optionally manage site settings or read analytics.
 Deleting sites, billing, and account or member management are not grantable at all: they always require signing in to the dashboard.
 Every connection is listed under Settings → API & MCP with its last use, and revoking takes effect within one request.

 Do I need a paid plan?

-No. The free plan hosts one live site with 25 MB — plenty for an AI-generated page or artifact.
-Paid plans add more sites, custom domains, password protection and visitor analytics, and the assistant’s tools can use those features too.
+Not for Nippy.
+The free plan hosts one live site with 25 MB — plenty for an AI-generated page or artifact — and connecting an assistant is free.
+(ChatGPT itself only exposes custom connectors on its own paid plans; Claude does not.)
+Paid Nippy plans add more sites, custom domains, password protection and visitor analytics, and the assistant’s tools can use those features too.

 Will the link change when the assistant updates the site?